 Given that EHS provides high quality and nurturing care to infants and toddlers, states should track the percentage of income-eligible children who participate in EHS.
 Additionally, given the potential of QRIS to inform families about the quality of child care available and to encourage providers to improve their quality, states should monitor the proportion of providers that participate in their QRIS.
 The following sections provide an overview of these and other strategies states may use to support nurturing and response child care.

-Outcome measures were calculated intentionally in the negative direction to demonstrate where states have room for improvement and to help states prioritize the PN-3 policy goals that are lagging.
-Out of 51 states, the worst state ranks 51st, and the best state ranks first.
+Outcome measures were calculated intentionally in the negative direction to demonstrate where states have room for improvement and to help states prioritize the PN-3 policy goals.
+Out of 51 states, the state lagging furthest behind ranks 51st, and the leading state ranks first.
 The median state indicates that half of states have outcomes that measure better than that state, whereas half of states have outcomes that are worse.
 Importantly, the “leading” state on a given outcome does not necessarily indicate a target for all other states to strive toward; even in the states with the best outcomes, many children and families are struggling.

 OUTCOME MEASURE: LACK OF ACCESS TO EHS